-We have 10 residence halls in operation.
+We have 11 residence halls.
 They all have different traditions, cultures, layouts, dining arrangements, and prices.
 Some are pristine and clean, others are full of murals and cats.
 It’s up to you where you choose to make your home.

 Mentorship is a big part of MIT residential life.
 All residence halls have a live-in house team who cultivate community among their residence.
 These teams include faculty Heads of House and Graduate students who serve as mentors to the undergraduate community by holding study breaks and providing general life advice

 In addition to its residence halls, MIT recognizes 25 fraternities, seven sororities, and five independent living groups, collectively known as the FSILGs.
 Nearly half of MIT’s undergraduates are affiliated with an FSILG, and some live in FSILG housing which, with Specifically, the Kappa Alpha Theta and Pi Beta Phi sororities, as well as the Kappa Sigma fraternity residences, which are located on campus and operationally managed by MIT. are independently owned and operated by their chapters in facilities located near campus and connected by the SafeRide shuttle.

 Students who are working or researching near MIT, as well as graduating seniors, can apply for summer housing, which is usually less expensive and more convenient than arranging for a private sublet in the area.